normalc1tizen/Kimodo_Blender_Bridge/README.md

 1. Open the **Retarget** panel.
 2. Set **Source** to `Kimodo_Source` and **Target** to your character rig.
 3. Click **Auto-Match Bones** — the addon fuzzy-matches Kimodo bone names against your rig.
 4. Review the mapping, enable/disable pairs, choose a retarget mode per bone.
+Its recommended to also adjust the scale of the armature to match your character and then applying it with CTRL+A.
+5. Choose the type of constraint the plugin should use, "Child of", "Copy Rotation" etc...
-5. Click **Apply Constraints** — Blender constraint drivers are added to your rig.
+6. Click **Apply Constraints** — Blender constraint drivers are added to your rig.
-6. Click **Bake & Remove Constraints** when you are happy — keyframes are baked onto your rig and all Kimodo constraints are removed, leaving a clean, self-contained animation.
+7. Click **Bake & Remove Constraints** when you are happy — keyframes are baked onto your rig and all Kimodo constraints are removed, leaving a clean, self-contained animation.

 Use **Save / Load Preset** to store bone mappings for a rig and reuse them later.